-The Applied Practice Experience (APEx) is a course that provides the student with an opportunity to apply and translate knowledge, theory and skills learned in the classroom into practice within a professional public health setting.
+The MPH and DrPH Applied Practice Experience (APEx) provides students with an opportunity to apply and translate knowledge, theory and skills learned in the classroom into practice within a professional public health setting.
 It is a planned, supervised, and evaluated field-based experience that can take place in a variety of agencies and organizations, involving some level of community engagement.
 An APEx is designed to strengthen foundational and concentration-specific public health competencies, complement the student’s interests, and advance professional and career goals.
 The APEx must be supervised by a Preceptor and requires approval from a Faculty Advisor designated by the student’s academic department at the SPH.

 The MPH Integrative Learning Experience (ILE) is a two-credit culminating experience that requires the student to integrate and translate knowledge, theory and skills learned in the classroom into a final paper and presentation.
 The ILE is designed to strengthen foundational and concentration-specific public health competencies, complement the student’s interests, and advance professional and career goals.
 The ILE requires a student to integrate knowledge acquired throughout the Masters of Public Health Program.
 The ILE project consists of an analytic paper and the development and delivery of an oral presentation.
 After acceptance of the final paper by the Faculty Advisor, the student will make an oral ILE presentation of his or her work.
 The ILE presentation will provide an opportunity for the student to receive input and feedback on the ILE from faculty, staff, and students across the Downstate community.
 ILE Rubrics by concentration are available on the ILE webpage.